QingliGuo/MILO/README.md

 #### **Advanced Prediction Options**

-You can combine several flags for more detailed analysis:
+You can combine several flags for more detailed analysis, for example:

 * Noise Correction (`-c` or `--noise_correction`): Correct for technical noise in low-pass samples.
 * MSI Intensity Score (`-int` or `--msi_intensity`): Calculate a quantitative score for the degree of instability.